Tokimune Takeda (1916-1993) was the founder of Daito-Ryu Aiki Budo, and the 3rd son and successor of Sokaku Takeda, and a police detective.

-Aiki-jujutsu focuses on a quick neutralization of an attack.
-It also emphasizes throwing technique and joint manipulation to effectively control or injure an attacker.
+Aiki-jujutsu focuses on quick neutralization of an attack.
+It also emphasizes throwing technique and joint manipulation to effectively control an attacker.

-Of particular importance is the timing of a defensive technique to blend with an attack, and use the force of the attacker's movement against them.
-Daito-ryu is noted for it's use of atemi strikes to vital points, to prepare an attacker for jointlocking or throwing.
+Of particular importance is the timing of a technique to blend with an attack, and use the attacker's movement against them.
+Daito-ryu is noted for it's use of atemi strikes to vital points, to prepare an attacker for jointlocking/throwing.

-There are several organizations that teach Daito-ryu, and each trace their lineage back to Sokaku Takeda through four of his students...
+There are several organizations that teach Daito-ryu Aikijujutsu, and each of them can trace their lineage back to Sokaku Takeda through four of his students...

 Tokimune Takeda, Takuma Hisa, Kodo Horikawa, and Yukiyoshi Sagawa

-The Tokimune branch descends from the teachings of the son of Sokaku Takeda, and designated successor of Daito-ryu after his father passed.
-When Tokimune died, he had not officially appointed a successor, and two main groups carry on his teachings...
+The Tokimune branch descends from the teachings of Tokimune Takeda, and designated successor of Daito-ryu after his father passed.
+When he died, he had not officially appointed a successor, two main groups carry on his teachings.

 The first group is led by Katsuyuki Kondo, who began his training under Tsunejiro Hosono, and continued training under Kotaro Yoshida, and then Tokimune Takeda.

-Based on the high level teaching licenses Kondo was awarded by Tokimune, his followers represent his school as mainline Daito-ryu, which has a lot of support in the martial arts community.
+Based on high level teaching licenses Kondo was awarded by Tokimune, his followers represent his school as mainline Daito-ryu, which has a lot of support.

 Kondo has greatly increased Daito-ryu Aiki-jujutsu by hosting seminars in Tokyo, Japan and internationally, particularly in the United States.